catalinii/minisatip/README.md

 * -t --cleanpsi clean the PSI from all CA information, the client will see the channel as clear if decrypted successfully

-* -T --threads: enables/disable multiple threads (reduces memory consumptions) (default: DISABLED)
+* -T --threads: enables/disable multiple threads (reduces memory consumptions) (default: ENABLED)

 * -u --unicable unicable_string: defines the unicable adapters (A) and their slot (S), frequency (F) and optionally the PIN for the switch:
 	* The format is: A1:S1-F1[-PIN][,A2:S2-F2[-PIN][,...]]